-Planting season is around the corner.
-For seeding, shells of different sorts work great as a substitute to the use-once plastic pots.
+It’s planting season.
+For seeding, shells of different types work great as a substitute to the use-once plastic pots.
 I usually use the shells of eggs and citrus fruits and make use of them instead of going to waste.
 They look nice too!

 It’s super easy, here’s how: